 When you focus on just what your preschooler needs right now, you’ll save a lot of time and energy.
 Plus you’ll avoid the frustration that comes with introducing concepts before your preschooler is ready for them.

-Click here to watch a FREE CLASS about the 4-step sequence from pre-reading to early reading so that you're prepared to teach your child to read at home.
+To learn more, watch this FREE CLASS about teaching phonics step by step so that you're prepared to teach your child to read at home.